Open Source Geospatial Books

 To keep up to date on this and our other books, subscribe to our low-volume newsletter.

-Kurt is a leading international QGIS author, recently authoring Discover QGIS 3.x and QGIS for Hydrological Applications with Locate Press.
+Some titles he has authored include: Collecting Field Data with QGIS and Mergin Maps, Discover QGIS 3.x and QGIS for Hydrological Applications with Locate Press.

 Hans van der Kwast is Associate Professor in Open Science and Digital Innovation at IHE Delft Institute for Water Education.
 Hans holds a PhD in Physical Geography.
 During his previous work at the Flemish Institute for Technological Research (VITO) in Belgium he participated in projects related to water quality modelling, land-use change modelling and the use of remote sensing for urban applications.
 Since 2012 he has worked at IHE Delft, the largest international graduate education institute in the field of water.
 In his teaching and capacity-development projects he actively promotes the use of open source tools and open data by young professionals from the water sector in the Global South.
 Through the GIS OpenCourseWare platform and his popular YouTube channel he shares free tutorials.
 He is a board member of the Dutch QGIS Users Association, OSGeo Charter Member and has his own consultancy QWAST-GIS.
 He co-authored the book QGIS for Hydrological Applications with Locate Press.